 C3 ProprietaryTwo sequential machine learning systems — an unsupervised model for signal quality and fraud filtering, followed by a supervised Bayesian model for consumer journey and channel interaction modeling.
 Industry-leading model accuracy is a direct result of this staged architecture.

-C3 ProprietaryFounded in 2008 — before multi-touch attribution was mainstream, before the deprecation of third-party cookies was a concern, before "AI-powered" became a marketing phrase.
+C3 ProprietaryPlatform in market since 2011 — before multi-touch attribution was mainstream, before the deprecation of third-party cookies was a concern, before "AI-powered" became a marketing phrase.
 C3 Metrics' methods evolved through real programs, not theoretical models.
 That experience is embedded in the platform.

 Privacy by Design05 — Client Programs